 Kek Lok Si Temple, one of the most visited tourist attraction in Penang.

-.
+The area within a radius of about a mile from Fort Cornwallis forms the old quarters of George Town, today the George Town UNESCO World Heritage Site.
 This area holds some of the oldest and historically significant structures on Penang Island.
 You can find here whitewashed colonial buildings alongside gleaming temples, mosques, churches, labyrinthine alleys and all the sites that most tourists come to visit.

-to hear the locals talk about George Town (it has gained popular usage since the city was inscribed by UNESCO).
+The area that constitutes George Town extends roundly to the Gurney Drive Roundabout to the north, and the Gelugor Roundabout to the south.
+It is not common to hear the locals talk about George Town (it has gained popular usage since the city was inscribed by UNESCO).
 If you hear them say, "I'm going to town", it means they are going to George Town.
 If they say, "I'm going to Penang", it means they are going to Penang Island.

 Although Seberang Perai is also part of Penang State, the places there are usually referred to by their respective names, ie Butterworth, Perai, Bukit Mertajam, to name a few.
 To the chagrin of people living on mainland Penang, they are often made to feel like they are second-class to the island folks, although mainland Penang is twice the size of Penang Island.
 Though efforts are afoot to achieve greater integration, there is still an insular feel of meaning the island when the word "Penang" is spoken.